BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 Apparently, friendships in Russia inevitably fall into a period of stormy tribulation, for some reason or another, before ultimately emerging as an unbreakable bond.
 Meanwhile, friendships in the Nordics have no such feature.</p>

-<p>The author's theory was that, in Russia, you don't have a safety net in life, so your friend becomes your safety net.
+<p>The author theorized that in Russia, where you don't have a safety net in life, your friend becomes your safety net.
 The crucible of tribulation cements the bond.
 In the Nordics, the government provides a safety net, so an auxiliary system is unnecessary.</p>